 We need to make a Z form or by relaxing the wrist, it should form automatically?

-Answer: When u relax you will becoming to z form automatically.
+Answer: When u relax you will become to z form automatically.

 Another player asked: